LionelBergen/run-git-project-at-runtime-periodically-linux/README.md

 # Quick Start
-1) Create a crontab on your linux machine E.G `crontab -e`, take note of the location you give the file.
+1) Create a crontab on your linux machine E.G `crontab -e`, put the file in the location of this directory, given the name `crontab`.
 I put mine in `/home/myusername/Desktop/startup/crontab`.
 2)